-When you work with an agent, you may pay a broker’s fee in addition to the first month’s rent and security deposit.
-Most agents work solely off commission; their broker fee is their source of income.
+When you work with a tenant’s agent, you may pay a broker’s fee in addition to the first month’s rent and security deposit.
+Most agents work solely on commission; their broker fee is their source of income.
 The broker’s fee is the agent’s money for their services, including showing the apartment and then handling and guiding renters through the application process.
 Most New York City agents charge between one month’s rent and 15% of the annual rent for the broker’s fee.
+As of June 11, 2025, the party hiring the real estate agent must pay their broker’s fee.
+The broker fee falls either on the property owner or the tenant.

 When working with an agent who charges a broker’s fee, the agent will ask you to sign two forms before showing an apartment: